halnasri/nlohmann_json/TSF/trustable/assertions/TA-ANALYSIS_CONTEXT.md

 - Analysis of test data, including thresholds in relation to appropriate statistical properties.
   - **Answer**: The analysis of test data is captured by JLS-17, but no explicit quantitative thresholds are defined.
 - Analysis of failures
-  - **Answer**: Provided by JLS-17 and JLS-26.
+  - **Answer**: Provided by JLS-26 and JLS-17.
 - Analysis of spikes and trends
-  - **Answer**: There is currently no time-series or trend analysis over test or monitoring data; failures and misbehaviours are handled case-by-case.
+  - **Answer**: CI test failure rates for the upstream `nlohmann/json` repository and `eclipse-score/inc_nlohmann_json` are analysed using the time-series based GitHub Actions metrics views.
+This analysis is performed manually (see JLS-17).
+There is currently no fully automated, continuous analysis of failures.
 - Validation of analysis methods used
   - **Answer**: There is no separate formal validation of the analysis methods.